hiasinho/Leaflet.vector-markers/README.md

 Leaflet.vector-markers
 ======================

-Vector SVG markers for Leaflet, with an option for Font Awesome/Twitter Bootstrap icons.
+Vector SVG markers for Leaflet, with an option for Font Awesome/Twitter Bootstrap/Maki icons.

 Thanks to https://github.com/lvoogdt for https://github.com/lvoogdt/Leaflet.awesome-markers.